riggspc/spotify-version-snapshots/README.md

 # `spotify-snapshot`

-Easily snapshot (and schedule repeated snapshots of) the state of your `Spotify` library / playlists / etc, and store it in version control.
+Easily snapshot the state of your `Spotify` library / playlists / etc, and store it in version control.

 ## Why?